To apply to the program, you must meet one of the following:

 - Letters of Recommendation: You must submit a minimum of two letters of recommendation.
 At least one, and preferably both, should be from law professors who can comment on your critical thinking, writing skills, and potential for success in law school.

 - Official Transcripts: Official transcripts of academic records of coursework completed in colleges, universities, technical institutes, and professional institutions are required, in English, regardless of the duration of study or whether you obtained a degree.
 The College of Law participates in LSAC's Credential Assembly Service.
 You are responsible for submitting an official transcript from each institution you have attended to LSAC.

 - LSAT: The LSAT is not required.
 However, submitting an LSAT score can enhance your application.

 - TOEFL: International students whose first language is not English must take the TOEFL or IELTS and submit their score.
 Applicants who have completed a bachelor's degree in the U.S., or an equivalent degree at an accredited English-language university in Australia, Canada (excluding Quebec), Ireland, New Zealand, or the United Kingdom are exempt from this requirement.
-Most students accepted to the program have TOEFL scores above 105 (Internet)/620 (written), an overall IELTS score of at least 8.0 with no subsections below 7.0, or a DuoLingo score of at least 127.
+Most students accepted to the program have TOEFL scores above 105 (Internet)/620 (written) or an overall IELTS score of at least 8.0 with no subsections below 7.0.
 Waiver of the TOEFL or IELTS requirements is not normally granted.
 The University's code for both exams is 6681.
 For more information, visit: www.ets.org/toefl.

 - Evaluative Interview: After applying to the program you may be invited to participate in an evaluative interview.
 If you are selected, the College of Law Admissions Committee will contact you with instructions on scheduling an interview.
 In most instances, the interview will be conducted electronically.